Landmannalaugar

 Landmannalaugar (/is/) is a location in Iceland's Fjallabak /is/ Nature Reserve in the Highland.
 It is on the edge of the Laugahraun /is/ lava field.
 This lava field was formed by an eruption in approximately 1477.
 It is largely known for its natural geothermal hot springs and surrounding landscape.

 Landmannalaugar is at the northern end of the Laugavegur hiking trail, and the Iceland Touring Association operates a mountain hut accommodating hikers.

 Activities

 Hiking

 Landmannalaugar is known for its hiking trails.
-Some routes include the hike through the Laugahraun [ˈlœiːɣaˌr̥œiːn] lava field to Brennisteinsalda ("Sulphur Wave"), the one-hour hike up Bláhnjúkur ("Blue Peak"), and the four-hour hike to Ljótipollur [ˈljouːtɪˌpʰɔtlʏr̥] crater lake ("Ugly Puddle").
-Landmannalaugar can also be the starting point of several longer hiking trails, such as the Hellismannaleið [ˈhɛtlɪsˌmanːaˌleiːθ] route at the base of the Hekla volcano, and the Sprengisandur route for hikers prepared to travel through volcanic desert.
+Some routes include the hike through the Laugahraun /is/ lava field to Brennisteinsalda ("Sulphur Wave"), the one-hour hike up Bláhnjúkur ("Blue Peak"), and the four-hour hike to Ljótipollur /is/ crater lake ("Ugly Puddle").
+Landmannalaugar can also be the starting point of several longer hiking trails, such as the Hellismannaleið /is/ route at the base of the Hekla volcano, and the Sprengisandur route for hikers prepared to travel through volcanic desert.

 The huts on the Laugavegur and Fimmvörðuháls trails are (from north to south):